Carla-de-Beer/github-reader/README.md

 A web-based reader to display GitHub repository information for a specific GitHub user given a valid GitHub account name.
 Note, all the information displayed in the Reader is information that has been made publicly accessible.
 No data regarding private repositories will be displayed.

-The is a Spring Boot project with ThymeLeaf, Java 11 and Maven, making use of the [GitHub Developer API](https://developer.github.com/v3/) to access the GitHub data.
+The is a Spring Boot MVC project with ThymeLeaf, making use of the [GitHub Developer API](https://developer.github.com/v3/) to access the GitHub data.

+## Requirements

+* Java 11
+* Spring Boot 2.2.1.RELEASE
+* Spock

 ## Getting started